ecadlabs/taquito/docs/tutorial.md

 1. Estimate the costs for the operation
 1. Properly encode the operation
 1. Sign the operation
+1. Inject the operation
+1. Get the operation receipt
+1. Monitor the chain for inclusion of the operation

 And to implement all these, you need detailed information about different data types, protocols, constants, and algorithms used in the Tezos blockchain.
 Taquito abstracts away all this complexity and provides a simple API for interacting with the blockchain.